nleroy917/dissertation/sections/chapter2/results.typ

   image("../../fig/chapter2/annotation.svg"),
   caption: [Pre-trained embedding models can be exploited for cell-type annotation tasks.]
 ) <scembed-annotation>
+#figure-caption-extended(caption: [
   *a.* Diagram showing scEmbed’s three projection paths. *b.* Overview of the standard “no-projection” data flow. *c.* Overview of three data flows for new data.
 EV-projection places the new data in the same latent space as the reference data. *d.* UMAP plot of the reference data embeddings built using the standard workflow. *e.* UMAP plot of the new PBMC data with E-projection. *f.* Plots showing the EV-projection data flow applied to the new PBMC dataset.
 Grey cells represent the reference topology; colored cells are projected new PBMC data.
 Separate plots depict individual clusters for visual clarity. *g.* Confusion matrix of scEmbed classification results compared to Cellcano. *h.* UMAP plots showing the cell labels assigned by Cellcano (left) and the cell type labels assigned by scEmbed (right).
+])

 === Pre-trained models from reference datasets can be used to annotate cell clusters